Finschia/finschia-sdk/docs/core/proto-docs.md

 ### LegacyPermission
 Deprecated: use Permission

-LegacyPermission enumerates the valid permissions on a token class.
+LegacyPermission enumerates the valid permissions on a contract.

 | Name | Number | Description |
 | ---- | ------ | ----------- |